 Prehistoric archaeological research in western Anatolia has been poorly pursued since the beginning of archaeological excavations in this area more than one hundred years ago.
 Especially the central Aegean coast represents a terra incognita in most prehistoric periods of humankind.
 Consequently, basic research in prehistory remains crucial for enlarging our knowledge of central scientific questions, such as the transfer of early complex technologies (e.g. development of metallurgy), the dating of the initial stages of the first permanent settlements and their development into proto-urban complex societies.

-The ERC project focuses mainly on two distinctive chronological and cultural horizons – the period of the first permanent settlements (sedentism) from Neolithic to Early Chalcolithic times, and the development of proto-urban centres from Late Chalcolithic to Early Bronze Age period.
+The ERC project focused mainly on two distinctive chronological and cultural horizons – the period of the first permanent settlements (sedentism), the Neolithic, and the development of proto-urban centres from Late Chalcolithic to Early Bronze Age period.
 Combining both huge research topics in one project enables a broad spectrum of cultural modeling, based upon multidisciplinary diachronic and comparative studies concerning changing societies in a changing environment from the 7th to 3rd millennium BC.

 - Archaeological Periods and Definitions of Cultures

 After the end of the project in 2016, several publications are planned to be published in a separated “Çukuriçi Höyük” series as part of the OREA publications.

 - Dr. A. Galik (Veterinärmedizinische Universität Wien, Institut für Anatomie)

 - Mag.
 M. Mehofer (VIAS – Vienna Institute for Archaeological Science, Universität Wien)

 - Prof. DI Dr. L. Puchinger (Technische Universität Wien, Institut für Verfahrenstechnik)

 - Prof. Dr. F. Sauter (Technische Universität Wien, em.
 O. Prof. für Organische Chemie)